IRTakan/Crowdfunding_ETL/README.md

 Verifed the table creation by running a SELECT statement for each table.
 Afterwards Imported each CSV file into its corresponding SQL table and checked that each table had the correct data by running a SELECT statement for each.

-*Technologies used: Microsoft Visual Studio Code, QuickDBD and PgAdmin 4
+*Technologies used: Microsoft Visual Studio Code, QuickDBD and PgAdmin 4.

-*Authors of project: Iman Najar & Robert Takan
+*Authors of project: Iman Najar & Robert Takan.